-Power Chairs (also known as mobility chairs or power chairs, for short) are motorized chairs that run on long-lasting, electric batteries.
+Power Chairs (also known as mobility chairs) are motorized chairs that run on long-lasting, electric batteries.
 The user controls the direction and speed of travel with a joystick on the chair’s armrest.

-Power scooters are predominantly used outdoors since their design and length often precludes them from being used in tight spaces.
-They are available in a range of models, from small, portable travel scooters to all-terrain, luxury models, and bariatric scooters.
+Mobility scooters are predominantly used outdoors since their design and length often precludes them from being used in tight spaces.
+They are available in a wide range of models, from small, portable travel scooters to all-terrain luxury models and bariatric scooters.

-Differences between a Power Chair and Mobility Scooter
+Differences between a Mobility Chair and a Mobility Scooter